IHTSDO/snowstorm/docs/updating-snomed-and-extensions.md

 }
 ```

-and then click on 'Try it now' and then note the id of the import as before.
+and then click on 'Execute' and then note the id of the import as before.
 We now need to upload the July 2021 International release file as before:

 ```bash
 curl -X POST --header 'Content-Type: multipart/form-data' --header 'Accept: application/json' -F file=@SnomedCT_InternationalRF2_PRODUCTION_20210731T120000Z.zip  'http://localhost:8080/imports/<import id>/archive'